seed-rs/seed-rs.org/crate/guides/0.6.0/about.md

-Seed's different approach to view syntax also distinguishes it: rather than use an HTML-like markup similar to JSX, it uses Rust builtin types, with thinly-wrapped by macros that allow flexible composition.
+Seed's different approach to view syntax also distinguishes it: rather than use an HTML-like markup similar to JSX, it uses Rust builtin types, thinly wrapped by macros that allow flexible composition.
 This decision will not appeal to everyone, but I think it integrates more naturally with the language.